aces/Loris/modules/conflict_resolver/README.md

 must populate upon the "Data Entry" flag being set to Complete.
-This is done by the base `NDB_BVL_Instrument` class and shouldn't need to be specifically set up for any instrument (other than as mentioned in the configurations setting.)
+This is done by the base `NDB_BVL_Instrument` class and shouldn't need to be specifically set up for any instrument (other than as described for the `DoubleDataEntryInstruments` configuration setting above).

 Since the module doesn't know every scoring algorithm for every instrument, after resolution it loads a copy of the instrument